at Memorial Tree Park

 Seasonality- Entire park gated in winter, Picnic tables and grills stored in winter.
 Restrooms open only in summer.
 Walk-ins ok, snowmobiles allowed in winter

 Ecosystem- Wooded bluff above marshy edge of Lincoln Lake/River.
-Oak, white pine, aspen.
-Road lined with scotch pine, one large beech near memorial marker.
+Oak, white pine, aspen, norway spruce.

 Maintained by-